Obstructions to lifting abelian subalgebras of corona algebras

-is the sum of a non-zero vector in $L$ plus a vector in $L^{\bot}$, therefore it cannot be zero.
-The situation however is not clear in general.
-In fact, there are extreme examples of primitive non $\sigma$-unital algebras whose corona is isomorphic to the complex field $\C$ (see the algebra built in \cite{ghasemi2016extension}), for which Theorem \ref{thrm} is trivially false.
-Our hypothesis is that there might be a condition on the order structure of the approximate unit of $A$ which is weaker than $\sigma$-unitality, but still makes Theorem \ref{thrm} true.
+The other important feature we required to prove Theorem \ref{thrm} is $\sigma$-unitality.
+We do not know whether this assumption could be weakened, but it certainly cannot be removed tout-court.
+Indeed, there are extreme examples of primitive, non-$\sigma$-unital \cstar-algebras whose corona is finite-dimensional (see \cite{innder} and \cite{ghasemi2016extension}), for which Theorem \ref{thrm} is trivially false.
+Our conjecture is that there might be a condition on the order structure of the approximate unit of $A$ which is weaker than $\sigma$-unitality, but still makes Theorem \ref{thrm} true.
 For instance, it would be interesting to know whether the techniques used in Theorem \ref{thrm} could be applied to the algebra of the compact operators on a nonseparable Hilbert space, or more in general to a \cstar-algebra $A$ with a projection $p \in M(A)$ such that $pAp$ is primitive, non-unital and $\sigma$-unital.

-We also want to remark that the proof we gave for Theorem \ref{thrm} can be adapted to any primitive C*-algebra $A$ which admits an increasing approximate unit $\set{e_{\alpha}}_{\alpha \in \kappa}$, $\kappa$ being a regular cardinal, to produce a $\kappa^+$-sized family of orthogonal positive elements in $C(A)$ which cannot be lifted to a set of commuting positive elements in $M(A)$.
+We remark that the proof of Theorem \ref{thrm} we gave can be adapted to any primitive \cstar-algebra $A$ which admits an increasing approximate unit $\set{e_{\alpha}}_{\alpha \in \kappa}$, for $\kappa$ regular cardinal, to produce a $\kappa^+$-sized family of orthogonal positive elements in $Q(A)$ which cannot be lifted to a set of commuting elements in $M(A)$.

-In conclusion, we want to present a problem related to the results of this paper.
-Assume $F\subseteq C(A)_{sa}$ is a commutative family such that any smaller (in the sense of cardinality) subset can be lifted to a set of commuting elements in $M(A)_{sa}$. \begin{question} Can $F$ be lifted to a collection of commuting elements in $M(A)_{sa}$? \end{question} Theorem \ref{thrm} and Proposition \ref{prop} show that this is not true in general for primitive $\sigma$-unital C*-algebras if $\lvert F \rvert = \aleph_1$, pointing out the set theoretic incompactness of $\aleph_1$ for this property.
-In the Calkin algebra, for every even number $n$ we can find a family $F$ of size $n$ for which Question \ref{quest} has negative answer.
-Let $S^n$ be the $n$-dimensional sphere.
-The algebra $C(S^n)$ is generated by $n+1$ self-adjoint elements $\set{h_i}_{0\le i \le n}$ such that
+Another lifting problem that could be considered, is the following. \begin{question} Assume $F\subseteq Q(A)_{sa}$ is a commutative family such that any smaller (in the sense of cardinality) subset can be lifted to a set of commuting elements in $M(A)_{sa}$.
+Can $F$ be lifted to a collection of commuting elements in $M(A)_{sa}$? \end{question} Theorem \ref{thrm} and Proposition \ref{prop} entail that this is not true in general for primitive, non-unital, $\sigma$-unital \cstar-algebras if $\lvert F \rvert = \aleph_1$, pointing out the set theoretic incompactness of $\aleph_1$ for this property.